dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 layout: post
 categories: three.js
 id: 976
-updated: 2023-03-27 07:43:20
+updated: 2023-03-27 10:05:19
-version: 1.31
+version: 1.32
 ---

-The [rotation property of the object3d class in threejs](https://threejs.org/docs/#api/en/core/Object3D.rotation) stores and instance of the THREE.Euler class for the current local rotation of an object.
+The [rotation property of the object3d class in threejs](https://threejs.org/docs/#api/en/core/Object3D.rotation) stores a instance of the THREE.Euler class for the current local rotation of an object.
+What is nice about Euler objects is that they are easy to work with compraed to some alterative options such a [Quaternion objects](https://threejs.org/docs/#api/en/math/Quaternion), however it is possible to run into problems like [Gimbal Lock](https://en.wikipedia.org/wiki/Gimbal_lock) that can be adressed with such alteratives.

 This rotation property is just one value of the base class known as Object3d that is the base of many objects in the library such as [Mesh Objects](/2018/05/04/threejs-mesh/), [Groups](/2018/05/16/threejs-grouping-mesh-objects/), [Cameras](/2018/04/06/threejs-camera/), and many others including even whole [Scene Objects](/2018/05/03/threejs-scene/).

-When it comes to just setting the local rotation of an object by way of this property, one way is by using something like the set method of Euler to set the rotation of the object to a given set of Euler angles in terms of radian values in the form of javaScript numbers, in other worlds values between 0, and Math.PI \* 2.
-If you have a hard time thinking in radians there are tools that can be used to preform a quick conversion in the MathUtils object, also the expressions are not so hard to just work out when it comes to vanilla javaScript code.
+When it comes to just setting the local rotation of an object by way of this rotation property, one way is by using something like the set method of the Euler class prototype to set the rotation of the object to a given set of Euler angles in terms of radian values in the form of javaScript numbers.
+In other worlds angles as values between 0, and Math.PI \* 2.
+If you have a hard time thinking in radians there are tools that can be used to preform a quick conversion in the [MathUtils object](/2022/04/11/threejs-math-utils/), also the expressions are not so hard to just work out when it comes to vanilla javaScript code.

 There is a bit more to this sort of thing beyond just setting rotation with number values though, for example in some cases I might want to set the orientation of a geometry of a mesh object rather than the mesh object itself.
 For example I might want to set the orientation of a cone geometry so that the tip of the cone is the front face.
 With this sort of this there is setting the rotation of the geometry once, then using the object3d rotation property from there.
 That is just one example that I will be getting to in this post along with many others such as setting rotation from position and the inverse of doing so.